 Thrive Market even offers starter kits for Paleo, Keto, AIP and Whole30 diets.
-The Paleo, Keto and Whole30 kits offer savings of between 27 to 38% off the suggested retail price and include a bunch of the key ingredients that you'll find on my pantry lists.
+The kits offer savings off the suggested retail price and include a bunch of the key ingredients that you'll find on my pantry lists.
 This is a great way to stock up your pantry on the cheap!

 And if all of this isn't enough to convince you, here are a few more reasons I like Thrive Market:

 - Convenient all-in-one grocery platform.
 Thrive Market removes the hassle of shopping with multiple delivery services.
 Purchase healthy pantry staples, seafood, paleo and keto-compliant products all from the same website.